kaviarjs/nova/DOCUMENTATION.md

 });
 ```

-This comes with a penalty cost.
-Because the filters depend on the parent, we will have to query the database for each `user`.
-However, if you go deeper, when extracting `authors` it will do it in one query.
+This comes with a performance cost.
+Because the filters depend on the parent, we will have to query the database to get the comments once for every `user`.

 ## Reducers

-Reducers are a way to expand the request query and compute the values, then get you a cleaned version.
+Reducers are a way to expand the request query and compute the values.
 Imagine them as virtual, on-demand computed query fields:

 ```typescript
 import { addReducers } from "@kaviar/nova";